accelerando-consulting/stacx/README.md

 deployment target from the Tools menu, then compile and upload as normal.

 Arduino-CLI is also supported, via a Makefile.
-Useful targets include
+Useful make targets include:

 * `make libs` - install needed arduino libraries from the library manager
 * `make extralibs` - install other libraries that are not available in